perforce/helix-authentication-service/docs/Identity_Providers.md

 This page describes the details for configuring the authentication service to work with several major hosted identity providers, both with OIDC and SAML.

+## Settings

+In the instructions below, when referring to setting environment variables for the auth service, there are several choices.

+1. Set them in the environment, such as in the command shell.
+1. Define them in a file called `.env` in the auth service source tree (in the same directory as the `package.json` file).
+1. If you are using Docker Compose, then edit the `docker-compose.yml` file.
+1. If you are using `pm2`, then edit the `ecosystem.config.js` file.

+## Restarting the Service

+Changing the environment settings requires restarting the service for the changes to take effect.
+How the service is deployed determines how to restart it.

+1. If using `npm start`, then Ctrl-c to stop the running process, and run `npm start` again.
+1. If you are using Docker Compose, then `docker-compose build svc.doc` followed by `docker-compose up -d svc.doc`
+1. If using `pm2`, then `pm2 startOrReload ecosystem.config.js`

 ## Auth0

 ### OpenID Connect